YBkhrv/Aspose/source/index.rst

 Education
 ------------------
-It is perfect omr software for teachers since minimum programming skills are required to create and recognize omr forms.Simple sheets for test, exams or assessments or more complex papers with IDs, text questions and multiple choice questions, Aspose.OMR for .NET can handle it all.
+It is perfect omr software for teachers since minimum programming skills are required to create and recognize omr forms for test sheets, exams or assessments or more complex papers with IDs.

 .. image:: https://products.aspose.com/omr/net/AnswerSheet.png
 .. image:: https://products.aspose.com/omr/net/OmrTest.png

 Surveys
 ------------------
-Conduct surveys of any kind using Aspose.OMR: customer satisfaction surveys, evaluation surveys, public opinions, etc.
+You can conduct any kind of surveys with Aspose.OMR: customer satisfaction surveys, evaluation surveys, public opinions, etc.

 .. image:: https://products.aspose.com/omr/net/OmrSurvey.png